gambingo/machine-learning/Classification/classification-cheat-sheet.md

 ##### Cons
 * Prone to overfitting
 * Simplistic
-* Does not scale well with large numbers of feautures.
+* Does not scale well with large numbers of feautures
 * Slow with large amounts of data (use XGBoost)

 ##### Terminology